RadyaMikola22/assignment-dibimbing-day-18/README.md

-# Dibimbing, Data Engineering Bootcamp
+# Tugas Day 18 - Data Pipelines for Streaming System Part 2

 1. Clone This Repo.
 2. Run `make docker-build` for x86 user, or `make docker-build-arm` for arm chip user.